The way that teams work together is rapidly changing.

 Interacting with your coworkers via social may not seem like a big deal, but doing so is a simple way to encourage some playful back-and-forth.

-For example, why not share highlights of your team’s video conferences on Facebook, Instagram, or Twitter?
+For example, why not share a snapshot of your team’s video conferences on Facebook, Instagram, or Twitter?

 So many teams are doing exactly that right now as they adapt to working from home and want to share their experience with the world.
 Encouraging check-ins, comments, and responses from your team on social media is yet another way to create camaraderie.